 Overall, results from the community consultation revealed a moderate level of support for the acquisition of the subject property as well as guidance around proposed criteria, although some divisions were evident in the community over these issues.
 These divisions generally aligned with the physical or geographical proximity to the site, whereas those residing closest to the subject property were the most vocally opposed to the acquisition and criteria.
-These results emphasize a continuing obligation by the CSRD to be transparent in their decision making and to address concerns expressed by neighbours related to the acquisition and prioritization of a number of criteria that should be considered for land acquisitions.
+These results emphasize a continuing obligation by the CSRD to be transparent in their decision making and to address concerns expressed by neighbours related to the acquisition and future management of the site.
+The consultation process has resulted in the confirmation and prioritization of a number of criteria that should be considered for land acquisitions.
 These criteria have been incorporated into the proposed SWMP amendment.